matthiaszimmermann/golemdb-workshop/README.md

    ```

-4. Start the development server:
+4. Start the server:
    ```bash
    bun run dev
    ```

-The backend server should now be running at **http://localhost:8000**.
+The server should now be running at [localhost:8000](http://localhost:8000).

 ### Extra Challenge